 The Group operates in a number of territories internationally.
 Each business undertakes a large proportion of its commercial transactions within its local market and in its local functional currency.
-Foreign exchange risk arises from commercial transactions undertaken in currencies other than the local functional currency, from financial assets and liabilities denominated in currencies other than the local functional currency in foreign operations.
+Foreign exchange risk arises from commercial transactions undertaken in currencies other than the local functional currency, from financial assets and liabilities denominated in currencies other than the local functional currency and on the Group's investments in foreign operations.